s3664099/SpaceInvaders/README.md

 - keyTyped(): this checks to see if the key that is pressed if the spacebar, and if it is it calls the fireMissile() method on the tabk panel.

 *2. NewGameEvent*
+This class is called when the new game button is pressed in the game over screen.
+It calls the clearScreen() method in the panel, which creates a new game, and then kills the gameOver popup panel.

+*3. EndGameEvent*
+Basically, this just kills the panel which ends the game.